Obama Net Worth 2017: Can An Unemployed President Afford A Palm Springs Vacation?

 Obama, on the other hand, did not wait until he was president to start publishing, and has already penned three books, according to Time.

 Obama is also a highly trained law professor, and could easily teach.
-For example, in 2004, Barack Obama earned an estimated $32,000 per year from the University of Chicago Law School in addition to his salary of an estimated $60,000 earned from be an Illinois State Senate member.
+For example, in 2004, Barack Obama earned an estimated $32,000 per year from the University of Chicago Law School in addition to his salary of an estimated $60,000 earned from being an Illinois State Senate member.

 Obama will also dramatically increase his net worth for 2017 from his investments.
 For example, when Obama first became president, he was already publishing books and investing that money in financial funds for over four years.
 In 2008, when he became president, Obama had a net worth of over $5 million including stocks and investments.